yogthos/yogthos.net/resources/templates/md/posts/2016-06-06-WorkingWithHoplon.md

 I was very pleasantly surprised by how easy it was to use Hoplon in a project setup with Leiningen and Figwheel.
 The semantics that Hoplon provides are very similar to Reagent, and are arguably simpler since there's no need to worry about the component lifecycle.

 The one aspect of Reagent that I prefer is that the UI is defined declaratively using the Hiccup syntax.
-This makes it possible to manipulate UI elements as plan data.
+This makes it possible to manipulate UI elements as plain data.
 However, I don't think that using functions to define the UI is a deal breaker.

 Overall, I think that Hoplon is often overlooked when ClojureScript UI libraries are considered, and this is very unfortunate.
 It's a solid library that provides clean and simple semantics to the user.